-The PV SOLAR FARM is constructed consistent with the Special Use Permit approval and in compliance with the Ordinance requirements.
+The special condition stated above is required to ensure the following: The PV SOLAR FARM is constructed consistent with the Special Use Permit approval and in compliance with the Ordinance requirements.

 - H. A Zoning Compliance Certificate shall be required for the PV SOLAR FARM prior to going into commercial production of energy.
 Approval of a Zoning Compliance Certificate shall require the following: - 1.
-An as-built site plan of the PV SOLAR FARM including structures, property lines (including identification of adjoining properties), as-built separations, public access road and turnout locations, substation(s), electrical cabling from the PV SOLAR FARM to the substations(s), and layout of all structures within the geographical boundaries of any applicable setback.

-- 2. As-built documentation of all permanent soil erosion and sedimentation improvements for all PV SOLAR FARM including any access road prepared by an Illinois Licensed Professional Engineer. - 3.
-A noise study to verify that all inverters result in no more than 39 dBA noise level at all existing residences within 1500 feet of the project site. - 4.
-An executed interconnection agreement with the appropriate electric utility as required by Section 6.1.5 B.(3)b.

-The PV SOLAR ARRAY is constructed consistent with the special use permit approval and in compliance with the Ordinance requirements.

-- I. The Applicant or Owner or Operator of the PV SOLAR ARRAY shall comply with the following specific requirements that apply even after the PV SOLAR ARRAY goes into commercial operation: - 1.
+An as-built site plan of the PV SOLAR FARM including structures, property lines (including identification of adjoining properties), as-built separations, public access road and turnout locations, substation(s), electrical cabling from the PV SOLAR FARM to the substations(s), and layout of all structures within the geographical boundaries of any applicable setback. - 2.
+As-built documentation of all permanent soil erosion and sedimentation improvements for all PV SOLAR FARM including any access road prepared by an Illinois Licensed Professional Engineer. - 3.
+An executed interconnection agreement with the appropriate electric utility as required by Section 6.1.5 B.(3)b. - The special condition stated above is required to ensure the following: The PV SOLAR ARRAY is constructed consistent with the special use permit approval and in compliance with the Ordinance requirements. - I. The Applicant or Owner or Operator of the PV SOLAR ARRAY shall comply with the following specific requirements that apply even after the PV SOLAR ARRAY goes into commercial operation: - 1.
 Maintain the pollinator plantings and required visual screening in perpetuity. - 2.
 Cooperate with local Fire Protection District to develop the District's emergency response plan as required by 6.1.5 H.(2). - 3.
-Cooperate fully with Champaign County and in resolving any noise complaints including reimbursing Champaign County any costs for the services of a qualified noise consultant pursuant to any proven violation of the I.P.C.B. noise regulations as required by 6.1.5 I.(4). - 4.
-Maintain a current general liability policy as required by 6.1.5 O. - 5.
+Cooperate fully with Champaign County and in resolving any noise complaints including reimbursing Champaign County any costs for the services of a qualified noise consultant pursuant to any proven violation of the I.P.C.B. noise regulations as required by 6.1.5 I.(4).

+- 4. Maintain a current general liability policy as required by 6.1.5 O. - 5.
 Submit annual summary of operation and maintenance reports to the Environment and Land Use Committee as required by 6.1.5 P.(1)a. - 6.
 Maintain compliance with the approved Decommissioning and Site Reclamation Plan including financial assurances. - 7.
 Submit to the Zoning Administrator copies of all complaints to the telephone hotline on a monthly basis and take all necessary actions to resolve all legitimate complaints as required by 6.1.5 S.

-Future requirements are clearly identified for all successors of title, lessees, any operator and/or owner of the PV SOLAR ARRAY.
+The special condition stated above is required to ensure the following: Future requirements are clearly identified for all successors of title, lessees, any operator and/or owner of the PV SOLAR ARRAY.